kafi-rashid/auto-loader/README.md

 Step 3: Prepend/append new rows to HTML using JQuery Ajax.<br>
 <br>
 <b>Send</b><br>
-Insert to MySQL table by Ajax POST method.
+Insert to MySQL table by Ajax POST method.<br><br>
+(Check the checkboxes and send new text to check if this works.)